PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

     - Sub-task is not visible if the login user is added as a Consulted or Informed role of the parent task.
     - `Sub-Tasks` are primarily sorted in ascending order of due date.
 Done subtasks are shown at the bottom.
     - If a sub-task has a tag, it shows in the last of the sub-task.
+    - If a sub-task has a priority, shows star icon for `High Priority` & `Critical` priority.
   - Originated detail is showing in secondary information.
   - For `Meeting/Notes`, show meeting name like `Originated from: “{meeting name or Note name}"` and For `Task Source`, shows information like `Originated from {Task Source}: {Date}`
 - Due Date